-The NSF Nanosystems Engineering Research Center (NERC) for Nanomanufacturing Systems for Mobile Computing and Mobile Energy Technologies (NASCENT) was funded in September, 2012.
+An NSF Nanosystems Engineering Research Center (NERC), the NAnomanufacturing Systems CENTer (NASCENT) was funded in September, 2012.
 The center develops high throughput, high yield and versatile nanomanufacturing systems to take nano-science discoveries from the lab to the marketplace.

 Our mission is to create high throughput, reliable and versatile nanomanufacturing systems and associated processes through transformative research, education of leaders and global and industrial engagement that will revolutionize future generations of mobile computing and energy devices.

 The Center is composed of faculty and graduate researchers from several universities, industrial partners, and associated research institutions